Yusef-Adel/Londoners-Edge-Functions/get-reservations/README.md

 # Get Reservations Edge Function

-This Supabase Edge Function retrieves reservations from the Guesty API with support for filtering, pagination, and field selection.
+This Supabase Edge Function retrieves reservations from the Guesty API with support for filtering, pagination, field selection, and automatic type categorization.

 ## Overview

 The function integrates with Guesty's Open API to fetch reservation data.
 It automatically handles authentication using tokens stored in your Supabase database and supports various filtering options including guest-specific queries.
+All reservations are automatically categorized by type (previous, current, upcoming) based on their check-in and check-out dates.

 ## Features